UMCarpentries/intro-curriculum-r/_episodes/06-conclusion.md

 keypoints:
   - "When it comes to trying to figure out how to code something, and debugging, Internet searching is your best friend."
   - "There are several resources at the University of Michigan that you can take advantage of if you need help with your code."
-  - "We didn't have time to cover all important coding concepts in this workshop, so definitely continue trying to learn more once you get comfortable with the material we covered!"
+  - "We didn't have time to cover all important coding concepts in this workshop, so definitely continue trying to learn more once you get comfortable with the material we covered."
+  - "There are often packages and tools that you can leverage to perform domain-specific analyses, so search for them!"
 ---

 # Where to go from here?: Departing on your own coding journey